Sukhasana, For Composure and Concentration of Mind

 Ankle stress can also be relieved by brining one of the heels closer to the pelvis and placing the other foot rests on the floor aligned with the first heel.

 Keeping some padding under the hips will also help align the lower back and the pelvis as otherwise the lower back can be under strain in this posture.
-The padding under the hips helps tilt the pelvis forward which brings it in the neutral position.
+The padding under the hips helps tilt the pelvis forward which brings it in the neutral position as per the principles of alignment.

 If the knees remain raised one can place some cushioning under the knees in order to relieve the pressure in the hips and the knees.